-So what are legal highs?
+What are legal highs?

 Officially known as "new psychoactive substances", legal highs are substances that mimic the effects of illegal drugs, such as cocaine, ecstasy and speed, but have been tweaked at a molecular level to evade anti-drug laws.
 This means that they do not fall under the Misuse of Drugs Act (1971), that they are legal to possess or use and that they can be sold openly on websites or high streets across the UK.
 They cannot be sold for human consumption if they are unsafe but a legal loophole means they can be sold under the guise of something else, such as plant food or bath salts.
-However, buyers are often unaware that one in five "legal highs" contain an illegal substance, making the nickname somewhat misleading.
+Buyers are often unaware that one in five "legal highs" contain an illegal substance, making the nickname somewhat misleading.

 What are the dangers of legal highs?

 Most legal highs have not been tested for human consumption so reactions are unpredictable.
 Risks include seizures, mental health issues, brain damage and heart problems, and the danger can increase if the drug is mixed with alcohol or other substances.
 The number of deaths linked to legal highs rose from ten in 2009 to 68 in 2012, according to the National Programme on Substance Abuse Deaths.
-Just last month a man died from a heart attack in Manchester after taking a legal high called Eclipse, described online as herbal ecstasy.